m3brown/investing-guide/docs/README.md

 # A Guide to Responsible DIY Investing

+This document is intended to motivate friends and family to take the plunge into managing their own investment plan.

+Everyone's situation is different.
+I did my best to recommend concepts without suggesting specific allocations or numbers.

 {% hint 'warning' %}
-This document is intended to provide general investment guidance without being overly prescriptive.

-I did my best to recommend concepts without recommending specific allocations or numbers.

-Many terms and concepts introduced here deserve more depth than is provided, but I did my best to keep the content concise.

 More research beyond this document is encouraged.
 {% endhint %}

 ## TLDR: The Principles

 A simple investment strategy can be just as effective, if not better, than a complicated strategy.
-Here are a few principles to ensure fruitful long term growth.

 {% hint 'quote' %}
 A few simple investment principles that have historically produced risk-adjusted returns that are better than the returns of average investors.